drolbr/overpass-doc/en/more_info/setup.md

 `meta` additionally loads the metadata of the editors and `attic` loads both metadata and all now outdated data.

+The transferred data is only 50% to 70% of the above mentioned amount, because some temporary data for transaction insulation and the cache of areas does not need to be transferred.

 The factual data are not critical in terms of privacy.
 The metadata and/or outdated data records, on the other hand, you may only load, if you have a legitimate interest.